 Easy Crab and Avocado SaladJump to Recipe

 Let me explain.
 Every year Betsy and I haul off to North Carolina to spend a week with her family on the beach.
 It’s always a great time and one thing we do when we are there is eat really well.
-There aren’t a lot of restaurants in the area so we make big family dinners and feed 20-30 people each night.
+There aren’t a lot of restaurants in the area so we make big family dinners and feed about 20 people each night.
 There are many excellent cooks in Betsy’s family so it’s always good eats.

 The last night of the trip we have a “leftovers” night where everyone pulls out stuff from fridges and comes together to eat whatever is left from the week of good dinners.
 This could be everything from spaghetti and meatballs, to ceviche, to braised pork tacos.

 This year we ordered crabs for lunch one day and I was a bit out of practice with my crab picking.
 So I took a few of the leftover crabs and worked on my picking skills.
-I made a really simple salad out of the leftover crab (this very salad) and it somehow became the most talked about dish of the week and was casually awarded best dish of the week by a few of the foodies in the group.
+I made a really simple crab and avocado salad out of the leftover crab (this very salad) and it somehow became the most talked about dish of the week and was casually awarded best dish of the week by a few of the foodies in the group.

 One person described it as Disturbingly Delicious… I think because something this good shouldn’t be this easy to make.